 Air Bubble Jets/Easy Jets are a proven effective spray tip that has been in use worldwide since 1997.
 They are made in England.

 With conventional nozzles, 15 – 20% of the droplets produced are driftable (under 200 micron in size).
 That’s 15 – 20% of the chemical blowing away…Air Bubble Jets/Easy Jets are less than 2%.

 PWM users, yes, we have one for you too.

 Droplets produced range from 200 – 550 micron in size.

 Consistent sizing equals superior coverage.
 The average droplet size – 350 micron.

 Other drift reducing nozzles produce a much coarser spray pattern with a large percentage of droplets over 600 microns in size (these are the ones that run off the leaf because they are too heavy).

-Air Bubble Jets operate at normal pressure (30 – 50 psi).
-The DO NOT require high pressure (60 – 100 psi) as most induction type nozzles do.
+Air Bubble Jets/Easy Jets operate at best between 40-60 psi. pressure.
+They DO NOT require high pressure (60 – 100 psi) as most induction type nozzles do.